mlpack/ensmallen/README.md

 ### Installation

-ensmallen can be installed in several ways.
+ensmallen can be installed in several ways: automatically or manually, with or without root access.

-A straightforward approach is to simply copy the `include/ensmallen.hpp` header ***and*** the associated `include/ensmallen_bits` directory to a location such as `/usr/include/` which is searched by your C++ compiler.
-If you can't use `sudo` or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

-Installation can also be done with CMake 3.3+, which will also build the tests.
+Automatic installation is done with CMake 3.3+, which will check the requirements and also build the tests.
 If CMake is not already available on your system, it can be obtained from [cmake.org](https://cmake.org).
-If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository via the `cmake3` package.
+If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository (see the `cmake3` package).

-Example cmake based installation with root access:
+Example automatic installation with root access:

 ```
 mkdir build